 Once you know what account you need, it's time to think about what you want to invest in.
-We have over 3,000 investments to choose from, including funds, shares, investment trusts and ETFs.
+We have over 6,000 investments to choose from, including funds, shares, investment trusts and exchange-traded funds (ETFs).

 - What is a fund?
 A fund is made up of a number of companies' shares, so you get to invest in many companies at once.

 - What is an ETF (exchange-traded fund)?
 Exchange-traded funds contain a mix of shares or bonds that track a market, like the FTSE 100.
-They typically have lower costs than funds.
+They typically have lower costs than other types of funds.

 - What are investment trusts?
-Investment trusts are similar to funds, except you buy and sell these on the stock exchange.
+Investment trusts are similar to funds, except you buy and sell these on a stock exchange.

 Let's help you get started